ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 In the second case (for POLREF, OFFSPEC), the detector sits on a bench, that can be angled, driven up/down, and slide closer/further from the sample, which allows the detector to actually move along a radius around the sample.

 The devices on the beamline fall into two categories which can be described as **tracking** and **affecting** the beam path.
-All equipment has to track the beam path, whereas only some devices (such as supermirrors) affect the beampath by introducing an angle.
-This means that an offset needs to be added to the height and angle of each piece of equipment downstream to remain centered and perpendicular to the beam.
-In practice, everything is affected by engineering errors which need to be accounted for.
+All equipment has to track the beam path, whereas only some equipment (such as supermirrors, or the sample itself) affect the beampath by introducing an angular offset.
+This means that an offset needs to be added to the height and angle of each piece of equipment downstream to remain centered in and perpendicular to the beam.
+In practice, everything is also affected by engineering errors which need to be accounted for.

 ## Questions